nasa/ogma/ogma-cli/README.md

 $ runhaskell FretCopilot.hs
 ```

-The first step executes ogma, generating a Copilot monitor in a file called
+The first step executes `ogma`, generating a Copilot monitor in a file called
 `FretCopilot.hs`.
 The second step executes the Copilot compiler, generating a C
 implementation `fret.c` and C header file `fret.h`.